 While it may not be quite as useful as Superman’s X-ray vision, infrared thermography can let you see deficiencies that rob you of hard-earned cash while also taking an unnecessary toll on the environment.
 Shed light on the culprits, foil their hidden schemes, and we’re all better off for it.

-Was the article worthwhile?
+Was this article worthwhile?
 I hope you found so.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below and it’ll take you to a safe, simple and fast way to make a contribution.
 Thank you very much!